krisbolton/blog-staging/_posts/2020-04-22-experimenting-with-the-modern-honeypot-network.markdown

 <style>p { text-align: justify; }</style>

-[MHN](https://github.com/pwnlandia/mhn) is an open-source centralized server for managing honeypots, making deployment and data collection simple and fast.
+[MHN](https://github.com/pwnlandia/mhn) is an open-source centralised server for managing honeypots, making deployment and data collection simple and fast.
 MHN currently supports a number of honeypot types, check out the [list of supported sensors](https://github.com/pwnlandia/mhn/wiki/List-of-Supported-Sensors) for details, they also allow [adding new sensors](https://github.com/pwnlandia/mhn/wiki/Add-Support-for-New-Sensors-to-the-MHN) should you wish.

 **Update: The Modern Honey Network (MHN) is sporadically maintained.
 A community fork has been created by a small group, I recommend using their fork; the [Community Honey Network](https://communityhoneynetwork.readthedocs.io/en/stable) ([GitHub Repo](https://github.com/CommunityHoneyNetwork/CHN-Server)).**